orhun/kmon/README.md

 `-t, --tickrate` option can be used for setting the refresh interval of the terminal UI in milliseconds.

 ![Setting the terminal tick rate](https://user-images.githubusercontent.com/24392180/76807925-1aa7a980-67f7-11ea-9af5-bb80849f5629.gif)

+### Searching modules by regular expression

+`-E, --regex` option can be used for searching modules by regular expression.

 ## Roadmap